swiftlang/swift-package-manager/README.md

 # Swift Package Manager

-The Swift Package Manager provides a set of tools for building and distributing Swift code.
+The Swift Package Manager provides a set of tools for building both first and third party Swift code.

 * * *